vladimirfed/formproject/README.md

-# Getting Started with Cross Masters' Forms SPA
+# Getting Started with  Forms SPA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).